Anusha-Suvarna/Loan-Performance-Insights/README.md

 [Limitations](#limitations)

 ## Project Overview
-This report is designed to monitor and evaluate our bank's lending activities and performance, aiming to provide insights into key loan-related metrics and their trends over time.
+This Dashboard is designed to monitor and evaluate our bank's lending activities and performance, aiming to provide insights into key loan-related metrics and their trends over time.

 ## Dataset Details